vanrein/0cpm-Firmerware/doc/top2bottom.rst

 **Channels.**
 A phone can have a number of sound channels, and the configuration of the platform defines which are available.
-The possible channels
-are:
+Each of the channels usually has a device attacheed; the possible devices are:

 * Handset.
 This is the only obliged channel for sound I/O.
 * Speaker.
 This usually combines with a microphone, although it